 Scientific principles of human nutrition.
 Emphasis on health promotion and concepts for conveying accurate nutrition information in a professional setting.
 Addresses therapeutic nutrition principles for treatment of common health conditions.
 Includes exploration of food sources of nutrients, basic metabolism of nutrients in the human body, relationship between diet and other lifestyle factors, use of supplements, current recommendations for food selection throughout the life cycle, and use of nutrition tools for planning food intake or assessment of nutritional status.
 Prerequisites: None.

-PLEASE NOTE: FON241 fulfills the AGEC natural science general requirement [SG] only when taken with FON241LL.
+FON241 fulfills ASU's general science requirement [SG] when taken with FON241LL.

 Comprehensive study of genetic, physiological, psychological, metabolic, and environmental influences on body weight.
 In- depth study of the theories of body weight with emphasis on distinguishing between behavioral and biological approaches.
 Focus on discovering successful healthful long-term weight management strategies.
 Prerequisites: FON100 or FON241 or permission of Instructor.

 Reviews planning, organization, development, and evaluation of written and oral communication in business settings, including informative and persuasive messages.
 Prerequisites: None.

 Review of basic arithmetic and application of mathematics to business problems, includes percentage, interest, discount, and markups.
 Prerequisites: None.

 Principles and practices of personal and family financial planning, includes savings, budgeting, credit, buying versus renting, and general principles of consumerism.
 Prerequisites: None.